greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     ![Validate](../img/snowflake/Validate-1.png)

 2. When the notification indicating the Validation was successful appears, click the link in the notification or click the **Validations** tab.
+Unfortunately, the `passenger_count` Expectation failed because some taxis in New York can carry more than four passengers.
 Your results appear similar to the following:

     ![Validation Result 1](../img/snowflake/Validation-Result-1.png)

-## Step 5 - Correct the failed Expectation and run the Validation again
+## Step 5 - Update the failing Expectation and run the Validation again

-Unfortunately, the `passenger_count` Expectation failed because some taxis in New York hold more than four passengers.
 You need to update the Expectation so the Validation completes successfully.

 1. Click the **Expectations** tab.